Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach

 \subsection{Overall framework}

 With these definitions in place, the decomposition algorithm within branch-and-cut framework can be outlined in Algorithm~\ref{alg:algorithm1} in Appendix \ref{sec:overallFramework}, which can be summarized as follows: (1) At the root node, relax the variable $\mathbf{z}$ and solve the RMP~\eqref{model:RMP} to the optimum.
 It is worth noting that no optimality cut or feasibility cut has been included.
 (2) Identify a fractional \( z_{i,t} \notin \{0,1\} \) from the solution at the root node and perform branching on this variable to create two new nodes.
 (3) At each subsequent node within the branch and bound tree, solve the RMP, and feed its solution into the SP~\eqref{model:SP}.
 Subsequently, an optimality, strengthened optimality, or feasibility cut is added to the RMP, followed by the evaluation to check if the relaxed Gap, defined as $(UB-LB)/LB \times 100 \%$, falls below the pre-given tolerance $\varepsilon_1 $.
-Once this criterion is met, the timetabling solution $\mathbf{z}^*_0$ is input into the ILP model~\eqref{model:MILP}, which includes the integer decision variables $\boldsymbol{\kappa},\mathbf{b}$.
+Once this criterion is met, the timetabling solution $\mathbf{z}^*_0$ is input into the ILP model (39), which includes the integer decision variables $\boldsymbol{\kappa},\mathbf{b}$.
 GUROBI is employed to solve this model to optimality.
 This final integer solution allows on-site staff to implement the optimized passenger flow control plan (i.e., $\mathbf{b}$) directly and without ambiguity, thus aligning perfectly with real-life operational scenarios where passengers are inherently counted as integers.
 Moreover, in our implementation, Benders cuts are added using GUROBI’s callback framework at RMP solutions.
 Specifically, feasibility and optimality cuts are generated via the lazy constraint callback at integer solutions, and via the user cut callback at fractional solutions.
 For each RMP solution: (1) If the SP is infeasible, a feasibility cut is added; (2) Otherwise, an optimality cut is generated.
 Cuts at integer solutions are added through the lazy constraint callback, while cuts at fractional solutions are added via the user cut callback.